SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/netskope_events.md

 ## Overview

-[Netskope](https://www.netskope.com/) is a cybersecurity company, providing solutions to protect data in cloud apps and network security applying zero trust principles.
+[Netskope](https://www.netskope.com/) is a cybersecurity company that provides solutions to protect data in cloud apps and network security while applying zero trust principles.

-This integration will collect events from your netskope's tenant to monitor authentications and activities to your Cloud applications.
+This integration will collect events from your netskope's tenant to monitor authentications and activities in your Cloud applications.

 !!! warning
     This format is still in beta.
 Use it wisely